Mature Masculine

 Homebody

-The mature Explorer stands on two pillars: wanderlust and belonging.
+The Mature Explorer stands on two pillars: wanderlust and belonging.
 The Homebody has kept only one.
-He has belonging without the adventure that makes it alive.
-Without the growth that makes it meaningful.
-Without the exploration that makes it rich and nourishing.
+His belonging lacks the adventure that makes it alive, the growth that makes it meaningful, the exploration that makes it rich.
 His safety has become stagnation because it has no horizon.

 He clings to the familiar.
-His belonging has become prison.
-He's trapped by his own need for safety.
-He's confined by his fear of change.
+Belonging becomes prison.
+He's trapped by his own need for safety, confined by his fear of change.
 He dreams of adventure but never takes it.
 He longs for freedom but won't risk the security of what he knows.

 Homebody Declarations

-- It's better to stay with what you know.
+• It's better to stick with what we know.

 The Homebody's Imbalance